According to Harvard Business School professor Clayton Christensen, a whopping 95% of all new products fail.

 Now, since setting up their communication is not the core value proposition of your product, you can simply use an external tool or integrate with other chat plugins for it, instead of spending time and resources writing it from scratch.

 So, since helping VCs find high-quality entrepreneurs is the core problem you are solving, build that bit all by yourself, to the highest sophistication level possible.

-The auxiliary features, however, can be just set up using existing communication tools, or integrating with other efficient readymade solutions.
+The auxiliary features, however, can be just set up using existing communication tools, or integrated with other efficient readymade solutions.

 You only build the core logic of your product and just build the plumbing for all else to work.